 WISER: Women in Science and Engineering Research

 WISER provides first-year women students at University Park with research opportunities and mentoring.
 It was created in 1993 as a means to retain women in the traditionally male-dominated fields of science and engineering.
-You can work in Penn State's most exciting and prestigious research labs in the Colleges of Earth and Mineral Science, Education, Engineering, Health and Human Development, Liberal Arts, and Eberly College of Science.
+You can work in Penn State's most exciting and prestigious research labs in the Colleges Earth and Mineral Sciences, Education, Engineering, Health and Human Development, Liberal Arts, Eberly College of Science, Information Sciences and Technology, and Agricultural Science.

 This is your opportunity to do research for pay, now, in your first year.
 Over the past 14 years, over 500 first-year women have been able to investigate various fields of study through the WISER program.
 WISER offers you a low-risk chance to do research before making any life-changing decisions about your major.
 WISER provides you with a learning experience that most closely duplicates how science and engineering are done professionally.

 WISER is a one-year research experience program.
-Upon selection, research occurs in the Spring and Fall semesters of 2016 (summer semester is optional).
-A $500 stipend is provided both Spring and Fall semesters (total of $1,000).
+Upon selection, research occurs in the Spring and Fall semesters of 2017.
+A $500 scholarship is provided both Spring and Fall semesters (total of $1,000).

 During your WISER assignment, you will work closely with the people who work in a research setting.
 You’ll learn how to work in a research lab safely and efficiently under the guidance of a faculty advisor or graduate student.